XENONnT/env_starter/README.md

 Happy strax analysis, ershockley!
 ```

-These comands are what you should run *on your personal
+These commands are what you should run *on your personal
 laptop, not on Midway itself*.
 Before running those,
 however, it is useful to understand what is happening
 here.
 What this script did was submit a job to the